Lane1196/bootstrap-datetimepicker-ex/README.md

     });
 ```

-We are going to move this project to [this repository](https://github.com/AuspeXeu/bootstrap-datetimepicker).
+We are going to move this project to [this repository](https://github.com/Lane1196/bootstrap-datetimepicker-ex).
 Please do not file new issues or pull requests!

-# Project : bootstrap-datetimepicker
+# Project : bootstrap-datetimepicker-ex
 ======================================

 [![Build Status](https://travis-ci.org/smalot/bootstrap-datetimepicker.svg?branch=master)](https://travis-ci.org/smalot/bootstrap-datetimepicker)